-- The only settlements found on the paved road network which are farther north include Fermont, Chisasibi and Radisson, the last two in province's extreme western portion at the north end of James Bay Road.
-The remaining, higher latitudes' settlements in the province are mostly isolated Innu, Inuit or Cree villages, with access that is limited to seasonal gravel roads.
+Sept-Iles is among state's northernmost sites with paved road connections linking to Quebec's road network.
+The only settlements on this paved road network which are farther north are Fermont, Chisasibi and Radisson (province's extreme western part).
+The remaining, higher latitude settlements are mostly isolated villages, with limited seasonal access to gravel roads.

-- The building of a new wharf at the cost of CA$20 million is under way for prospective cruise ship calls.
+The building of a new wharf at the cost of CAD 20 million is under way for prospective cruise ship calls.

 P&O Cruises is bringing forward its booking cycle by 6 months as it launches its 2018 cruise programme earlier than ever.
 The cruise line...September 6, 2016